BlueBrain/nexus/src/main/product-page-src/README.md

 Run the build command, which will:

+- clean previous assets found in `src/main/paradox/public`.
-- compile the assets.
+- compile the assets and put them in `src/main/paradox/public`.
-- Then copy the dist folder to src/main/paradox.
+- Move the `index.html` to the root of `src/main/paradox/`
+- open your browser to the resulting things

-Make sure to make a PR having saved the changes to src/main/paradox.
-After a merge, this folder will be set up on github pages.
+Make sure to make a PR having saved the changes to `src/main/paradox`.
+After a merge, this folder will be served with github pages.

 Build: `make build`

-you can open the resulting files in your browser to make sure everything works correctly with the `Open` command
+This will cause your browser to open to view the resulting website, or you can call open manually with the `Open` command

 Open: `make open`